20 Factor Test to Determine Independent Contractor Status in the US

 - Sequence of Work: Does the worker perform work in a sequence set by the employer?
 Does the worker follow a set schedule?

-- Reporting Obligations: Does the worker submit regular written or oral reports to the employer?
+- Oral or Written Reports Obligations: Does the worker submit regular written or oral reports to the employer?

 - Method of Payment: How does the worker receive payments?
 Are there payments of regular amounts at set intervals?

 - Payment of Business and Travel Expenses: Does the worker receive payment for business and travel expenses?

 - Furnishing of tools and materials: Does the worker rely on the employer for significant tools and materials?